TO MONITOR THE ADVERSE DRUG REACTIONS ASSOCIATED WITH THE USE OF ANTIHYPERTENSIVE AGENTS IN A TERTIARY CARE HOSPITAL IN CENTRAL KERALA

 Abstract

-Aims and Objectives: To monitor the adverse drug reactions due to anti hypertensive drugs prescribed in a tertiary care hospital.
-Background:
+Objective: The objective of the study is to monitor the adverse drug reactions (ADRs) due to anti-hypertensive drugs prescribed in a tertiary care hospital.

 Downloads